Adapting the package

 Intended use

-The package is written to synchronise CALIOP data from the AERIS/ICARE server a local system.
+The package is written to synchronise CALIOP data from the AERIS/ICARE server with a local system.
 Data is in the format:

 <root>/<product>.v<Major>.<Minor>/yyyy/yyyy_mm_dd

 The product version consists of a single-digit major and double-digit minor version.
 HDF4 data files (.hdf) are located in the date folders at the lowest level.
-The can be converted to HDF5 format (.h5).
+They are converted to HDF5 format (.h5) by default.
 All this functionality can be achieved with the sftp_download function.

 Important notice